netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-yaml.md

 -  As a [sidecar](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) (in the same pod) with Citrix ADC CPX in the Kubernetes cluster.
 The sidecar controller is only responsible for the associated Citrix ADC CPX within the same pod.
 This mode is used in [dual-tier](../deployment-topologies.md#dual-tier-topology) or [cloud](../deployment-topologies.md#cloud-topology) topologies.

-## Deploying CIC as a standalone pod in the Kubernetes cluster for Citrix ADC MPX or VPX appliances
+## Deploy CIC as a standalone pod in the Kubernetes cluster for Citrix ADC MPX or VPX appliances

 Use the [citrix-k8s-ingress-controller.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml) file to run Citrix Ingress Controller (CIC) as a standalone pod in your Kubernetes cluster.